ansible-collections/servicenow.itsm/docs/module_template.md

 In practice, we should only access four things on the module parameter:

  1. `module.params` when we need to access the module parameters.
- 2. `module.check_mode` when we nned to determine if we are running in check mode.
+ 2. `module.check_mode` when we need to determine if we are running in check mode.
  3. `module.warn()` when we need to emit a warning to the user.
  4. `module.deprecate()` for dynamic deprecation messages.